LikithaVemulapalli/Java/README.md

-This project consists of few web applications using Spring MVC in Java.
+This Repository contains  few web applications using Spring MVC in Java.